dankinsoid/VDAnimation/README.md

 ## Declarative Animations for SwiftUI

-VDAnimation provides a powerful, declarative way to create complex animations in SwiftUI with minimal code.
+VDAnimation provides a powerful, declarative way to create complex animations in Swift with minimal code.
 Compose animations sequentially, in parallel, with custom timing and curves.

 ## Features